 Annual CEHS Symposium

-CEHS sponsors a day-long scientific retreat or symposium annually.
-Its goal is to foster scientific and intellectual exchange of ideas among Center members at multiple career stages.
+CEHS sponsors a day-long scientific retreat or symposium, with a goal of fostering scientific and intellectual exchange of ideas among Center members at multiple career stages.
 The format of the symposium includes presentations on emerging science by the Research Focus Area groups, highlights on how environmental health science is conveyed to community audiences, a keynote address, a poster session, and meetings of the Internal and External Advisory Committees.
-Each year the theme of the CEHS scientific retreat is determined by the CEHS Director in conjunction with the Internal Advisory Committee.

 Translating environmental science for the public requires skillful communication.
 Through an integrated approach with the CEHS Community Outreach and Engagement Core, our goal is to enhance the ability of CEHS researchers to communicate their environmental health science results effectively with public audiences, as well as health professionals who serve them.

-Watch for community engagement topics as part of the monthly CEHS seminars.
 Additionally, we will collaborate with the School of Medicine’s North Carolina Translational and Clinical Science Institute’s Community Academic Exchange program to integrate CEHS members into their extensive curriculum and workshops, where appropriate.
+Watch for community engagement topics as part of the monthly seminar series.